Jjake540/Bookmark-Manager/README.md

 As a user
 I want the bookmarks to work
 I want to only be able to save a valid URL

+As a user
+So that I can make notes
+I want to add a Comment to a Bookmark
 ```

 ## Domain Model